Azure/azure-sdk-for-js/README.md

 ### Management

-Libraries which enable you to provision specific resources.
+Libraries which enable you to provision specific Azure resources.
 You can recognize these libraries by `@azure/arm-` in their package names.
 These are purely auto-generated based on the swagger files that represent the APIs for resource management.
-These swagger files can be found in the [azure-rest-api-specs repository](https://github.com/Azure/azure-rest-api-specs/).

 Version 30 and above of these libraries follow the [Azure SDK Design Guidelines for TypeScript](https://azure.github.io/azure-sdk/typescript_introduction.html).
 These new versions provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
 A few helpful resources to get started with these are:
 - [Documentation and code samples](https://aka.ms/azsdk/js/mgmt).